IAmThermite/Battleships/README.md

 You will have to wait for your opponent to finish placing up their ships.
 When they have finished placing their ships one player will be choosen at random to start.
 You will be notified as to who starts in the Battle Log in the top right square.

-Click on a panel in the lower grid and then click fire.
+Click on a panel in the lower grid and then click ```Fire```.
 If you hit a ship you will get another go, if you miss it will be your opponents turn.

 The winner is the first to destroy all ships.